vzaidman/htz-frontend/docs/FAQ.md

 transpilation.

-The same is true for the production `start` command, except you must manually run the `build` command beforehand to run the latest version of your code, and it is all written to disk.
+The same is true for the production `start` command, except you must manually run the `build` command beforehand, and it is all written to disk.
 Check the `.next/dist` directory to see what code is actually running.

 ### How do I see the Babel, webpack, Jest, ESLint, etc. configuration?

-If you are developing an app, most of the Babel and webpack configuration is handled by Next.js, and you can explore its [`server/build` directory][Next.js server/build] to find the appropriate configuration.
+If you are developing an app, most of the Babel and webpack configuration is handled by Next.js, and you can explore its [`server/build` directory][Next.js server/build] to find the appropriate file.

 In the case of a component library or other module, the configuration files are found in the [`htz-react-base`][htz-react-base] package.
-You can also check what configuration path the `htz-scripts` command is passing to underlying program.
+You can always check what configuration path the relevant `htz-scripts` command is passing to underlying program by looking at its source in the [scripts directory][htz-react-base scripts].

 In the case of Jest, a configuration object is [created directly in the `test` script][test script].